mikedh/trimesh/README.md

 ## Installation

-Once you have a python distribution and the system packages (from the pre-install), the **recommended** way to install with most functionality is:
+Once you have a python distribution and the system packages from the pre-install, the **recommended** way to install with most functionality is:
 ```bash
 pip install trimesh[all]
 ```